anchasta/so-jetpack-stats-only/README.md

 The plugin is a full fork of Jetpack and it is therefore not necessary to have Jetpack itself installed.
 Actually, if you would do that, then things will rapidly fall apart :)

 ## Frequently Asked Questions

+### I can no longer find the plugin over at WordPress.org, why is that?

+Since June 2014 I have decided to no longer host the plugin via the WordPress.org Repository and **only here on Github**.
+There are a few reasons for that decision which you can read about on [my website](http://so-wp.com/?p=71).

 ### I received an email from "Jetpack by WordPress.com" that says if I don't update to Jetpack 2.9.3 the Stats Module may stop working; what should I do?